Scientific Engineer, NCEM

 Research Interests

-Karen is the staff member overseeing the FEI TitanX and Zeiss Libra microscopes, and she can assist with the JEOL 3010, FEI Tecnai, and TEAM I microscopes.
-In addition to conventional TEM methods, she is available to train users in the following techniques:
+Karen is the staff member overseeing the Thermo Fisher TitanX and ThemIS microscopes, and she can assist with the TEAM I. In addition to conventional TEM methods, she is available to train users in the following techniques:

-- Insitu experiments including cryo, heating, mechanical testing, Protochips platform (heating and biasing), and liquid cell
+- Insitu experiments including cryo, heating, mechanical testing, Protochips platform (heating and biasing), liquid cell, and gas cell.

 - EDS and EDS tomography